maestre3d/dynamodb-tx-outbox-sample/README.md

 Using the Time-To-Live (TTL) mechanism, batches of messages stored in the `outbox` table will get removed after a specific time defined by the developer _(for this example, default is 1 day)_.
-If Amazon DynamoDB is not an option, a TTL mechanism MUST be implemented manually to keep the `outbox` table small.
+If Amazon DynamoDB is not an option, a TTL mechanism MUST be implemented manually to keep the `outbox` table lightweight.

 Furthermore, the defined time for a record to be removed opens the possibility to replay batches of messages generated within transactions.